smartcontractkit/broadcast-mirror/README.md

 Basic docker-compose example included.
 For production use, this must be run behind a reverse proxy that can provide HTTPS termination (e.g. k8s ingress-nginx or traefik).

 The service expects `eth_sendRawTransaction` requests in standard JSON-RPC format.
-It will ignore any request that is not an HTTP POST with `"method":"eth_sendRawTransaction"`.
+It will ignore any request that is not one of the following JSON-RPC methods: `eth_sendRawTransaction,eth_chainId,web3_clientVersion`.
 The service can accept batched requests.

 Your request should include `chain_id` as a URL parameter, with the value set to the [chain id](https://chainlist.org/) of the network you are broadcasting transactions for.